 - 2. Internal Connections.
-A system of pedestrian walkways shall connect all buildings on a site to each other, to on-site automobile and bicycle parking areas, and to any on-site open space areas or pedestrian amenities. - 3.
-External Connections.
-A system of pedestrian walkways shall connect the project site to adjacent Residential, Commercial, Mixed Use, Office districts as follows: - a.
-If the adjacent Residential, Commercial, Mixed Use, and Office districts are undeveloped, stub connections shall be provided at a frequency of one per 600 feet.
-Upon the development of the adjacent parcels, any fencing or gates at the stubs shall be opened. - b.
-If the adjacent Residential, Commercial, Mixed Use, and Office districts are developed and provide connection points via breaks in the perimeter wall/fence or stub streets, then the project shall provide pedestrian walkway connections at those locations. - c.
-If the adjacent Residential, Commercial, Mixed Use, and Office districts are developed there are no possible connection points via breaks in the perimeter wall/fence, then the project shall not be required to provide connections.
+A system of pedestrian walkways shall connect all buildings on a site to each other, to on-site automobile and bicycle parking areas, and to any on-site open space areas or pedestrian amenities. - External Connections.
+A system of pedestrian walkways shall connect the project site 3. to adjacent Residential, Commercial, Mixed Use, Office districts as follows: - If the adjacent Residential, Commercial, Mixed-Use, and Office districts are a. undeveloped, stub connections shall be provided at a frequency of no less than one per 600 feet.
+The exact locations may be adjusted at the discretion of the Review Authority based on site conditions, safety, and pedestrian convenience.
+Upon the development of the adjacent parcels, any fencing or gates at the stubs shall be opened. - If the adjacent Residential, Commercial, Mixed-Use, and Office districts are b. developed and provide connection points via breaks in the perimeter wall/fence or stub streets, then the project shall provide pedestrian walkway connections at those locations. - If the adjacent Residential, Commercial, Mixed-Use, and Office districts are c. developed and there are no possible connection points via breaks in the perimeter wall/fence, then the project shall not be required to provide connections.

-4. Pedestrian Walkway Design.
+Pedestrian Walkway Design.
+4.

-- a.
-Walkways shall be a minimum of four feet wide, be hard-surfaced, and paved with concrete, stone, tile, brick, or comparable material. - b.
-Where a required walkway crosses driveways, parking areas, or loading areas, it must be clearly identifiable through the use of a raised crosswalk, a different paving material, or similar method. - c.
+- Walkways shall be a minimum of four feet wide, be hard-surfaced, and paved with concrete, stone, tile, brick, or comparable material. - Where a required walkway crosses driveways, parking areas, or loading areas, it b. must be clearly identifiable through the use of a raised crosswalk, a different paving material, or similar method. - c.
 Where a required walkway is parallel and adjacent to an auto travel lane, it must be raised or separated from the auto travel lane by a raised curb at least six inches high, bollards, or other physical barrier. - d.
 Lighting shall be provided per 15-2015, Outdoor Lighting and Illumination.

-G. Sidewalk Standards
+G. Sidewalk Standards.